Go directly to product information

 Stock item

-We keep a limited stock of this delicious saffron.
-If you are interested in larger quantities, please ask us about availability and delivery time.
+We maintain a limited stock of this delicious saffron.
+If you are interested in larger quantities, please inquire about availability and delivery times.

 Batch number